The Atelier

 Slow Output

-The pace is intentionally limited so every work has the attention required by a medium with no real undo button.
+The pace is intentionally limited so every work has the attention required by a medium with no real undo.

 Room Conscious

-The work is made with scale, wall tone, and the changing light of an actual interior in mind, not as an isolated studio object.
+The work is made with scale, wall tone, and the changing light of an actual interior in mind — never as an isolated studio object.

 Continue